 Introduction

-The fourth industrial revolution or industry 4.0 (I4) exploits machines that are augmented by means of Internet connections and sensor networks and are controlled by intelligent systems capable of monitoring the entire production chain and making autonomous decisions [1], [2].
-This enables workpiece production with high levels of adaptability in terms of manufacturing conditions or design adjustments, which ultimately result in high-quality manufacture at large-yield [3], [4].
-In more detail, the I4 paradigm encompasses technologies that belong to two broad categories, often known as digital and physical worlds.
-The former includes Internet of things (IoT), big data, cloud computing, and allows wireless collection of data from physical objects (sensors, machines, products) and their real-time processing aimed at improving production and logistics efficiency.
+The fourth industrial revolution or Industry 4.0 (I4) exploits machines that are augmented by means of internet connections and sensor networks and are controlled by intelligent systems capable of monitoring the entire production chain and making autonomous decisions [1], [2].
+This enables workpiece production with high levels of adaptability in terms of manufacturing conditions and design adjustments, which ultimately results in high-quality manufacturing at high yields [3], [4].
+In detail, the I4 paradigm encompasses technologies that belong to two broad categories, often known as digital and physical worlds.
+The former includes the Internet of Things (IoT), big data, and cloud computing and allows wireless collection of data from physical objects (sensors, machines, and products) as well as their real-time processing, and is aimed at improving production and logistics efficiency.
 The second group comprises robots and manufacturing tools that are digitally controlled and perform machining operations that are capable of shaping materials according to a specific design.